Durham-Orange Light Rail Transit Project

 What is the D-O LRT Project?

-The D-O LRT Project is a light rail transit project that will connect Chapel Hill and Durham in North Carolina.
-This project is about 17 miles long and will serve 17 stations in areas that have been identified for future compact development and growth.
+The D-O LRT Project is a light rail project that will connect Chapel Hill and Durham in North Carolina.
+This project is 17.7 miles long and will serve 18 stations in areas that have been identified for future compact development and growth.

 The project will serve major universities; medical facilities; employment centers; athletic, arts and culural facilities; and transportation hubs.
 The project is designed to connect to current and future transit services, including the Durham-Wake Commuter Rail Project and the North-South Bus Rapid Transit Project in Chapel Hill.